Dollar edges higher as U.S. fiscal talks eyed; yen drops

 The Democratic president and Republican House of Representatives Speaker John Boehner, the two key negotiators, are not talking and are out of town for the Christmas holidays.
 Congress is in recess, and will have only a few days next week to act before January 1.
 Some lawmakers voiced concern that the country would go over the "cliff".

-The dollar index .DXY, which tracks the greenback versus a basket of six currencies, was up slightly at 79.655.
+The dollar index, which tracks the greenback versus a basket of six currencies, was up slightly at 79.655.

 The dollar rallied 0.7 percent to 84.82 yen, having risen as high as 84.87 yen, according to Reuters data, the best level since April 2011.
 Chartists said the dollar must overcome 85.05 yen, its 200-week moving average, to sustain further gains.